jvfe/jvfe.github.io/about.md

 software development in Python and R, particularly in what pertains to scientific software and data analysis.
 My main focus these days has been data pipeline development, primarily with Nextflow.

-I also develop courses in subjects that interest me - I've taught short courses in Docker, Git (including one at Anaconda Learning!) and Nextflow (I'm also a Nextflow Ambassador!).
+I also develop courses in subjects that interest me - I've taught short courses in Docker, Git (including one at <a href="https://learning.anaconda.cloud/version-control-with-git" target="_blank">Anaconda Learning</a>!) and Nextflow (I'm also a <a href="https://www.nextflow.io/ambassadors.html" target="_blank">Nextflow Ambassador</a>!).

 My interests include, but are not limited to: Metagenomics, Open Data, FOSS, Neuroscience, scientific software and reproducible science.